 (TIER III)

-The flier shall provide the anticipated project start and end date, location and description of work, traffic impacts and hours/days of operation, PIM’s project information line, email address, web address, project map (if necessary) and a construction safety message as defined by the department.
+The flier shall provide the anticipated project start and end date, location and description of work, traffic impacts and hours/days of operation, PIM’s project information line, email address, web address, project map (if necessary), a photo of the project area (if necessary) and a construction safety message as defined by the department.
 Flier may also contain contractor logo, if desired.
 Fliers shall be submitted for approval in accordance with Table 626-2.
 Final approval is provided by the Engineer.
 The PIM shall contact the Regional Communications Manager for a flier template which will include CDOT’s logo, project logo, or both.

 Language Assistance for LEP Persons.
 CDOT is required to provide access to Limited English Proficient (LEP) persons.
 LEP persons are individuals for whom English is not their primary language and who have a limited ability to read, write, speak or understand English.
 Examples of language assistance include, but are not limited to, translation of meeting notices and interpretation services at meetings.
 At a minimum, the PIM shall work with CDOT to provide interpretation services upon request by an LEP person.
 Additionally, if the community to which the project flyers shall be distributed has greater than 5 percent LEP persons, the flyers shall be translated.
 The PIM shall document all measures taken to communicate with LEP persons and record all requests for language assistance.